JACGWD/Sample-HTML-for-CSS-Rule-Design/instructions.md

 This code will allow two (very important) things:

 1. It will disable caching, which will make it easier for you to always see the latest version of your work.
+2. Allow for web fonts to be loaded without the risk of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors.
+CORS-related errors happen frequently when using web fonts.

 ## EM vs REM